knbknb/awesome-svg/topics/Tutorials.md

 * [A Guide To Building SVG Maps From Natural Earth Data](http://www.smashingmagazine.com/2015/09/making-svg-maps-from-natural-earth-data/) - Interactive Maps with QGis and Python, by Chris Youderian
 * [Make Responsive SVG Graphics and Infographics](https://www.sitepoint.com/make-responsive-svg-graphs-infographics) -  with Boxy Editor and CSS, unpolished demo by ALex Walker, 2016
+* [The Designer’s Guide to Working with SVG – Pt 1](https://www.sitepoint.com/designers-guide-working-with-svg/) - Exporting SVG with Inkscape, Illustator, and others.
+By Alex Walker, 2014
 ---
 [Back to Home](https://github.com/knbknb/awesome-svg)